 VPN services do not guarantee perfect anonymity.
 However, it can add an extra line of defense through IP masking and encryption.
 Germany is also imposing strict penalties against online piracy through torrenting.
 Therefore, you should use a VPN for Germany to ensure your privacy.

 There are certain reasons why there are censorship issues in Germany.
 Pro-Nazi ideology still exists in the country along with Holocaust denial.
-To prevent hate speech and all other reasons that could start a conflict, the German government with the help of Google and ISPs ensure that these censorship remain intact.
+To prevent hate speech and all other reasons that could start a conflict, the German government with the help of Google and ISPs ensure that this censorship remains intact.

 It was Edward Snowden at first who reflected upon the close ties of German’s Intelligence Agency (BND) with US and UK intelligence agencies.
 Germany is a member of 14-eyes country where they are bound to share and exchange intelligence among its members.
 These countries snoop over the online activity of their citizens and exchange data with member countries.